Welcome to Part 4 of our WordPress Web Traffic Blueprint article series, where we explain how to automate traffic to your site using WordPress.

 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Automation System: Content Sharing Stage – Summary
+WordPress Traffic Automation Blueprint: Automated Content Syndication Process – Summary

-Once your site and plugins have been set up and expertly configured, all you have to do then to automatically bring more web traffic is publish fresh content on a regular basis.
+Once you have your website and plugins set up and configured, all you then need to do to automatically generate web traffic is add great content regularly.

-Once you have expertly configured your WordPress site, the next step is to optimize the web-traffic generation process.
-This step is explained in the next article in our series.
+Once you have configured your WordPress site, the next step is to optimize the web-traffic generation process.
+This step is covered in the next section of our series.